I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_contextinfo.md

 ## Members

+`DmaBufferSize`

+The size, in bytes, of the buffer of hardware commands that is sent through direct memory access (DMA) to the graphics processing unit (GPU).

+The DMA buffer can grow and shrink after the context is created; however, the DMA buffer can never shrink smaller than the starting size that <b>DmaBufferSize</b> specifies.

+`DmaBufferSegmentSet`

+The identifiers of the segments where the DMA buffer should be made accessible to the GPU.

+`DmaBufferPrivateDataSize`

+The size, in bytes, of the driver-resident private data structure that is associated with each DMA buffer.
+Memory for this private data structure is allocated from nonpaged pool.
+If the driver specifies zero in <b>DmaBufferPrivateDataSize</b>, no memory is allocated for the private data structure.

+The private data structure that is associated with a DMA buffer is initialized to zero when the DMA buffer is created.
+During the lifetime of the DMA buffer, the video memory manager never accesses the private data structure that is associated with the DMA buffer.

 `AllocationListSize`

 The starting number of elements in an array of allocations (that is, an array of <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationlist.md">DXGK_ALLOCATIONLIST</a> structures).
 This number is the starting number of allocations that the driver requests to be in the <b>pAllocationList</b> members of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_present.md">DXGKARG_PRESENT</a> and <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_render.md">DXGKARG_RENDER</a> structures in calls to the driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_present.md">DxgkDdiPresent</a> and <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_render.md">DxgkDdiRender</a> functions, respectively.